 EdPlace aims to make homeschooling your child and jumping through the metaphorical hoops as straightforward as possible, leaving you free to inspire your child’s learning.
 You’ve got this!

 Your local authority has a duty of care to ensure that all children are receiving their legal entitlement to education and therefore, even if you choose not to inform them directly, you can probably expect to hear from them in the future.
-Most councils like to maintain active and supportive communication with home educators to ensure that the children are having all of their academic needs met.
+Most councils like to maintain active and supportive communication with home educators to ensure that the children are having all of their academic needs met whilst being homeschooled in the UK.

 If you’ve ever uttered the word ‘Ofsted’ around a teacher you’ll be familiar with the look of pale horror and the slightly green tinge of dread at the mere thought of official school inspections.

 The good news is that, as a home educator, you’re not legally subject to any such formal checks or inspections.
+Using UK home schooling activities and other resources are a great way to help you provide your child with a great standard of education without being worried about any checks!
 Rejoice!

 While you are under no obligation to do so it will likely work in your favour and, at the very least, help to avoid any unnecessary stress to maintain an open rapport with your local council.